 e-mail Lisa at Lisa@hopecenterusa.org

-Jim Best is the Facilities Manager for the Hope Center.
-He is originally from Northeastern Pennsylvania where he grew up in a farming community.
+Jim Best He is originally from Northeastern Pennsylvania where he grew up in a farming community.
 He is a nine year Army Veteran and a Veteran of the Gulf War.
-He is a presently a Correctional Lieutenant with the Illinois Department of Corrections.
+He is a retired Correctional Lieutenant with the Illinois Department of Corrections.
 He loves to be around animals, especially horses.
 He enjoys riding horses and learning everything there is for their care and training of them.
-As the Facilities Manager he helps to ensure that the grounds are kept clean and safe for both animals and people.
+He helps to ensure that the grounds are kept clean and safe for both animals and people.
 He and his wife Lisa have two daughters and reside in Perryville.

 e-mail Jim at email@example.com